HistoryThis section has been translated automatically.

 - Fölster-Holst R, Höger P (2010) Pustular skin diseases of the newborn.
 JDDG 7: 569-579

-- Hansen LP et al (1985) Erythema toxicum neonatorum with pustulation versus transitory neonatal pustular melanosis. dermatologist 36: 475-477
+- Hansen LP et al (1985) Erythema toxicum neonatorum with pustulation versus transient neonatal pustular melanosis.
+Dermatologist 36: 475-477

 - Leiner C (1912) On dyspeptic exanthema and dermatitis of early infancy.
 F. Deuticke, Leipzig